Code1Here/Stock-Data/README.md

 # Stock Trading Data

-This is my first python app & it is a web scraping applicatoin collecting useful data on stocks from the Yahoo Finance domain.
+This is a console python application using web scraping functionality for collecting useful data on stocks from the Yahoo Finance domain.
-What this application acheives thus far **12/18/2022** is to:
+What this application acheives thus far is to:
 1. Calculate the volume percentage change above or below the average volume on any given day
 2. Print the earnings date, which traders use to bet on a security's price direction